 Ever pondered about the very essence of reality?
 I sure have.
-On my path to learn about the fundamentals I stumbled onto some really mind-bending philosophical theories.
+On my path to learning about the fundamentals, I stumbled onto some really mind-bending philosophical theories.

 You may have had some thoughts similar to these philosophical theories unknowingly.
 If you hadn’t, then surely they will make you wonder and contemplate them further.
 In a constant search for answers, many have spent parts or even their whole lives trying to make sense of life and its secrets.